Home

 My book, Science and Moral Imagination: A New Ideal for Values in Science, (University of Pittsburgh Press) explores the role of values in science and the scientific basis of values from a broadly pragmatist perspective.

-I am an Associate Editor of HOPOS:The Journal of the International Society for the History of Philosophy of Science.
-In 2024, I will join the Editorial Board of the journal Philosophy of Science.
+I am an Associate Editor of HOPOS:The Journal of the International Society for the History of Philosophy of Science, and I will be Editor-in-Chief as of January 2025.
+I am currently on the Editorial Board of the journals Philosophy of Science and Contemporary Pragmatism.

 Prior to coming to SIU, I was Professor of Philosophy and History of Ideas at the University of Texas at Dallas, Program Head of the History and Philosophy Track, and Director of the Center for Values in Medicine, Science, and Technology, in which role I organized research projects, put on public lectures and conferences, and advocated for understanding and improving the relation between human values and culture with science and technology.